 The Idea of Light

-John’s latest poetry collection, The Idea of Light, is coming soon from Main Street Rag Publishing Company.
+John’s latest poetry collection, The Idea of Light, is now available from Main Street Rag Publishing Company.

 Poem Samples